DC Swiss Restaurant Stable Reopens With Private “Chalets” for Winter Dining

 The owners have also transformed the front of the restaurant into a Swiss market for grab-and-go shoppers.
 Fritsche, who formerly worked at the Swiss Bakery in Springfield, will offer homemade pastries and breads.
 You’ll also find wine, bottled cocktails, and homemade cordials.
 The restaurant plans to retain their full takeout menu, which includes fondue and raclette kits—and optional machine rentals for making them.

 Stable isn’t the only restaurant getting creative with their private seating.
 Ryan Ratino has created “winter lodge” cabins outside his Michelin-starred 14th Street restaurant Bresca, which reopens for dining-in on this Thursday.
-Over on the patio at Penn Quarter Italian restaurant Fiola, diners can indulge in chef Fabio Trabocchi’s tasting menus in private yurts.

 Stable.
 1324 H St., NE